Skip to Content

 10. Reward yourself

 If you’ve decluttered successfully, no matter how much or how little, treat yourself to something nice.
-A cup of tea and a biscuit, a dance around the room, take-away pizza, a glass of wine, family film night.
+A cup of tea and a biscuit, a dance around the room, take-away pizza, a glass of wine, family movie night.
 It doesn’t matter what you choose, as long as it’s a reward for a productive declutter session and you look forward to the treat to spur you on and keep you motivated for next time!

 11. Seek support

 Use every opportunity you can to help your family understand what you’re doing and why.
-They’re more likely to want to give it a try with you which will also help your motivation levels!
+They’re more likely to want to give it a try with you which will also help boost your motivation levels!

 Tell a friend what you’re doing and promise to keep them up-to-date with your progress.
 Ask them to check in on you and see how you’re doing.
 Send pictures, share your successes and struggles and stay accountable!